masterelf425900/table-numbering/README.md

 <br>

-5. Now we can simply change the texts wihtout worrying about the numbers being off.
+5. Now we can simply change the texts without worrying about the numbers being off.

 <br>